Frequently Asked Questions

 How many days of vacation do residents receive?

 Residents receive two two-week blocks.
-In addition to this residents group their days off during winter holiday season.
-While, the program does not guarantee that one’s vacation choices will be granted, every attempt is made to accommodate and in the past several years everyone has received one of their first two choices.
+In addition to this, residents also have five days off during the winter holiday season.
+While the program does not guarantee that each resident's vacation choices will be granted, every attempt is made to accommodate one's request.
+In the past several years everyone has received at least one of their first two choices.